 Let’s assume that the airforce is having difficulties predicting the average lifespan of a jet engine or forecasting the potential risks of not performing essential plane engine replacement procedures in order to figure out how long pilots can use an aircraft safely before the potential risk gets higher.

 By creating a digital twin of an aircraft’s engine, pilots will have the ability to monitor engine health and progress the simulation 10 hours at a time (during a flight) in order to see if the potential risk of the engine experiencing a fatal failure in the near future.
 The same concept goes for any other parts of an aircraft.
 The most fascinating aspect of a digital twin based virtual reality is that you can make future predictions by simulating upcoming events without having to experience them.
 Finally, the answer to how accurate these future simulations will depend on the amount of data that is being gathered – more data means more accurate answers.
+If you would like to find more examples of how virtual counterpart technology is used in the aerospace industry, meet us at our practical digital twin example expo – find event tickets.
+In the seminar, we will go through over 100 real-life instances where virtual simulations are applied.

 In order to improve the transportation and travel systems in New York City, the government decides to create initiative and build a digital replica of the city itself.
 By building out an entire city on a digital platform, engineers are now able to develop digital road systems underground and accurately predict how this new transportation system will incorporate itself with normal roads of New York City.
 Finally, by having data on the average deterioration rate of a road in one of the busiest streets of the city, they are able to make safe predictions on how often the new underground roads will need to be replaced in order to ensure the security of the new road system.